 This may be a good idea if you’re struggling to work out exactly how much debt is owed.
 Estate administration can also be a good option for people who have very little free time between work and family life.

 At Farewill, we offer a full estate administration service from just £1,500.
 This includes everything from tracking down accounts, to applying for probate, to paying off any debts and taxes.
-You can find out more about our estate administration service here.
+You can find out more about Complete probate, our estate administration service.

 An estate is classed as "insolvent" if there isn't enough money to pay off all of the outstanding debts.
 If the debt can’t be paid off after the sale of property and other assets, it is simply written off.